 What Is a Charge Nurse?

-Essentially, a charge nurse is a nurse leader that oversees a specific department or unit.
+Essentially, a charge nurse is a registered nurse leader that oversees a specific department or unit.
 They are often responsible for delegating nursing duties and assignments, coordinating schedules, monitoring admissions and discharges, and overseeing the supply and demand of medications and supplies.

 It’s likely that you’ve felt the impact that a great charge nurse can have on a shift.
-They’re the ones that keep the unit humming, anticipate problems or situations before they arise, and advocate for their clinical staff and adequate resources.
+They’re the ones that keep the unit humming, anticipate problems or situations before they arise, and advocate for their clinical nursing staff members and adequate resources.

 They can assuage or de-escalate a patient or family member, help talk you through critical care moments, and often jump in to help before you even have to ask for it.
 Hopefully, they’re always sure to check in, albeit with a smile on their face.